 New Mexico passed legislation in early 2022 allowing single residents with AGIs under $100,000 and married couples earning under $150,000 to fully deduct Social Security income.
 Retirees with incomes above the thresholds are subject to income tax ranging from 1.7% to 5.9%, including on Social Security benefits.

 To be exempted from taxes on Social Security income, Rhode Island residents must be the SSA’s full retirement age of 67 (depending on birth year) and have an AGI under $95,800 for individuals and under $119,750 for couples.
 Otherwise, residents pay between 3.75% and 5.9% in income taxes, including Social Security benefits.

 Utah uses the same calculations as the federal government to determine how much of residents’ Social Security income is taxable at the state’s 4.65% rate.
-However, Utah does offer a full or partial credit on taxable benefits that was expanded this year with the passage of a tax-cut package.
+However, Utah does offer a full or partial credit on taxable benefits that was expanded in 2023 with the passage of a tax-cut package.

-In 2023, single filers with incomes of $45,000 or less are eligible for a full tax credit for Social Security income.
-Married couples filing jointly and heads of households that report income of $75,000 or less also qualify for the credit.
+In 2023, single filers with incomes of $45,000 or less were eligible for a full tax credit for Social Security income.
+Married couples filing jointly and heads of households that report income of $75,000 or less also qualified for the credit.

 Retirees who earn more can also get a little bit of relief with this credit, which declines by 25 cents for every dollar above the income thresholds.

 Lawmakers in Vermont expanded tax exemptions for Social Security benefits in 2022.
 Single filers with an AGI of $50,000 or less are fully exempt from paying taxes on their benefits, while those who make between $50,000 to $60,000 are partially exempt.
 Married couples filing jointly are fully exempt if they have an AGI of $65,000, and those with an AGI of $65,000 to $75,000 are partially exempt.